 Honda CB400SF: VTEC you can actually (legally) use

-One of my favorites in its balance of power, plus style that's to die for.
+One of my favourite motorcycles you can get in Australia is the Honda CB400SF in its balance of power, plus style that's to die for.

-Produces a 'ok, interesting' 53hp, which means it's not learner-approved in Australia, so it's not a 'small' motorcycle.
-It's fuel-injected and with dual overhead cams it revs quite well, with a redline at a high (but useable) 12,500 rpm.
+Produces a "ok, interesting" 53hp, which is more power than most 300-400cc motorcycles, though less than anything in the mid-size class (like a Suzuki SV650 - see our complete guide to buying and loving one).
+So it's not a 'small' motorcycle.
+It's fuel-injected and with dual overhead cams it revs quite well, with a red-line at a high (but useable) 12,500 rpm.

 Yes, you can also get a Honda CB650F in the States, but it's frequently rated as being pretty boring.
 (Not exactly sure why.)
 Meanwhile, the CB400 calls back the CB1 of old, one of Honda's legendary original four cylinders, which revved a lot higher, but produced similar power.
 The CB400 has similar build quality but comes with fuel injection (pretty much a must-have for me...
 I don't like cleaning carbs if I don't have to, it's annoying).